MudroadWhite/New-Principia/docs/3_tactics.md

 4. Optionally get the result as `R → S` and `S → R`
 5. Apply `Conj`, `Equiv` sequencially to combine them into `R ↔ S`

 It's straightforward that this routine is a lot just for a single step of deduction.
-To simplify the procedure, we're allowed to use `rewrite` directly on theorems made up of `↔`s, providing that we can always expand these `rewrite` into a sequence of `Simp`, `MP`, `Conj` and `Equiv`.
+To simplify the procedure, we're allowed to use `rewrite` directly on theorems with `↔`s, providing that we can always expand these `rewrite`s into a sequence of `Simp`, `MP`, `Conj` and `Equiv`.
 - \[Simplification\]`rewrite -> thm` on `↔` is **allowed**.
 - \[Simplification\]`rewrite <- thm` on `↔` is **allowed**.
 - \[Simplification\]The `at` variant to specify the targeted subterm is **allowed**, as refining the subterm is a finite repetition of `MP`s and `Syll`s.
 Beside using `at`, we can also provide the full parameter list for `thm` to `rewrite`.